 1. Giving them the chance to lead.

-No matter if your kid works their way to becoming a team captain or remains a role player, sports will allow them to hone in and create a leader’s mindset for themselves.
+Whether your kid works their way to becoming a team captain or remains a role player, sports will allow them to hone in and create a leader’s mindset for themselves.
 Apart from sports, there aren’t many opportunities before your kids graduate college that help refine their leadership skills by putting them in positions to lead a team.
-This makes it difficult for individuals who are thrust into high-pressure, management positions in the workforce who haven’t experienced that same pressure elsewhere.
+This makes it difficult for individuals thrust into high-pressure management positions and haven’t experienced that pressure elsewhere.

 2. Learning how to lose.

-Sports — unlike almost everything else in school and life — are black and white.
+Unlike almost everything else in school and life, sports are black and white.
 You either won your game, lost, or it ended in a draw.
-This equips kids with the ability and mental stamina to sustain losses without taking it personal.
+This equips kids with the ability and mental stamina to sustain losses without taking them personally.
 Losing is all part of the game as an entrepreneur or top-performing professional.
 If you aren’t losing, you aren’t taking risks.
-Without the grit to get up the next morning with your head held high, even after a bad presentation or a missed deal, the cutthroat workplace is going to be a rough ride for your kids.
+Without the grit to get up the next morning with your head held high, even after a bad presentation or a missed deal, the cutthroat workplace will be rough for your kids.

 3. Developing respect for authority.

-All team sports have a very clear hierarchy, much like a company does — from the coach down to the rookies.
-Unlike much of the media’s portrayal of entrepreneurship would like you to believe, immediate success in your youth is hard to come by.
-There’s a hell of a lot more VPs and middle-aged business owners than there are Mark Zuckerberg’s.
-The cold hard truth is, no matter who you are, you’ll almost always have people to answer to.
+All team sports have a clear hierarchy like a company does — from the coach to the rookies.
+Unlike much of the media’s portrayal of entrepreneurship, I would like you to believe that immediate success in your youth is hard to come by.
+There are many more VPs and middle-aged business owners than there are Mark Zuckerberg’s.
+TZuckerberg’s truth is that you’ll almost always have people to answer to, no matter who you are.

 Even the top startup founders need to answer to their investors and customers.
-If your kids are too stubborn or entitled to not have a healthy respect for their higher-ups, or authority in general, sooner or later they’ll rub someone the wrong way and likely learn a lesson the hard way.
+If your kids are too stubborn or entitled not to have a healthy respect for their higher-ups or authority in general, they’ll rub someone the wrong way and likely learn a lesson the hard way.

 4. Team building.

 Another indispensable skill sports will arm your child with is team building.
-Even the biggest companies are run by much smaller, fast-moving teams that work together on a close-knit basis.
-Without the ability needed to work well within a team environment, lift up the rest of your team and put your ego aside, it’ll be hard to stand out as an entrepreneur in any industry.
+Even the biggest companies are run by much smaller, fast-moving teams that work together closely.
+Without the ability to work well within a team environment, lift the rest of your team, and put your ego aside, it’ll be hard to stand out as an entrepreneur in any industry.

 Where to Start

 Not every kid likes baseball or football as much as the next.
-Luckily, in most areas around the country, your kids doesn’t need to be limited only to the most popular sports.
-There are leagues outside of school-organized sports kids can try like hockey, lacrosse, soccer and more.
+Luckily, in most areas nationwide, your kids don’t need to be limited only to the most popular sports.
+There are leagues outside of school-organized sports kids can try, like hockey, lacrosse, soccer, and more.

 2. Start with sports camps.